The Farsi-Speaking Church

 We are reaching Farsi-speaking people with the gospel in Iran, the surrounding countries and those scattered around the world.
-Ligonier’s dedicated Farsi website, together with our Facebook, YouTube and Twitter pages, are providing ready access to trustworthy teaching.
+Ligonier’s dedicated Farsi website, together with our Facebook, YouTube, Telegram, and Twitter pages, are providing ready access to trustworthy teaching.
 Our website contains several historic Christian creeds and confessions.

 What Is Needed?